MahdiTheGreat/manoBasicComputer/README.md

 # manoBasicComputer
-implementation of a basic computer,as defined in the mano textbook,both with python and vhdl
+implementation of a basic computer,as defined in the mano textbook,both with python and vhdl,with two different architectures,useful for defining new ics,and using them instead of microprocessors.